 When you open your business checking account, your bank will need documentation to show that the business is authentic and that you and any other officers or directors of the business approve of a bank account being opened in the business name.

 The owner of the account will be your business (not you individually).
-The specific documentation your bank will require depends on the organizational structure of the company and the nature of its business.
+The specific documentation needed for opening a business bank account depends on the organizational structure of the company and the nature of its business.
 In nearly every case, you will need:

 - Your Social Security Number.
 If your business is a sole proprietorship, the bank will accept your social security number to verify your identity and authority to act on behalf of your business.